Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) Investigators have found bird feathers and blood in both engines of the Jeju Air plane that crashed in South Korea last month, killing 179 people, a source close to the investigation revealed on Friday.

-The Boeing 737-800, en route from Bangkok, Thailand to Muan County, southwestern South Korea, crashed and skidded off the runway, then burst into flames after hitting a wall.
+The Boeing 737-800, en route from Bangkok, Thailand to Muan County, southwestern South Korea, crashed and skidded off the runway, then burst into flames after colliding with a wall.
 The accident became the worst aviation disaster in South Korea.
 Only two crew members in the tail of the plane survived.

 According to South Korean authorities, about four minutes before the accident, a pilot reported a collision with a bird and immediately issued an emergency signal, then made a landing loop at the other end of the runway.